M0D25/discordjs-embedpage-maker/README.md

 ![Demo](https://raw.githubusercontent.com/xhayper/discordjs-embedpage-maker/master/demo.gif)

-# This class extends RichEmbed!
+# This class extends MessageEmbed!

-So you can use all of RichEmbed functions which can be read [here](https://discord.js.org/#/docs/main/stable/class/RichEmbed)
+So you can use all of MessageEmbed functions which can be read [here](https://discord.js.org/#/docs/main/stable/class/MessageEmbed)

 # Additional Function